Conversion Tracking in WordPress

 There are two primary goals when it comes to conversion tracking:

-- It enables you to determine if your web strategy is successful.
+- You’ll be able to determine if your web strategy is successful.

 - You can track changes in performance over time, so you’ll know if adjustments and new strategies are working.

-Tracking website conversions is the equivalent of measuring sales, except that in this case, they don’t necessarily involve a purchase.
-For simplicity’s sake, however, let’s assume you want to increase conversions that bring in revenue, and talk a bit about monetization.
+Tracking website conversions is the equivalent of measuring sales, except that they don’t necessarily involve a purchase.
+However, for simplicity’s sake, let’s assume you want to increase conversions that bring in revenue, and talk a bit about monetization.

 Top Ways to Monetize a Website